-All support connections stabilize the diaphragm from panel buckling.
+All support connections stabilize the diaphragm against panel buckling and resist uplift.
 The Luttrell (1999a) research for MCA indicated that a positive path must be provided at shear walls and perimeters to get the shear into and out of a diaphragm system.
-Subsequent work by Lease and Easterling (2006) indicated that shear could be transferred in and out of the diaphragm through the end and edge fasteners with insulation present provided the gap between the support and panel bottom flat is less than or equal to 3/8 in.
+Subsequent work by Lease and Easterling (2006) indicated that shear could be transferred in and out of the diaphragm through the end and edge fasteners provided the gap caused by insulation between the steel support and panel bottom flat is less than or equal to 3/8 in.
 (10 mm).